Raise Your Hand and Say, “AHHHH!”

 “C2H2 – a new approach to healthcare delivery developed by First Physicians Capital Group, the company who staffs and manages The Physicians’ Hospital in Anadarko – seeks to change how the public views their hospital.
 TPHA is not only a place you can go to get well, but it is also a place you can go to stay well”, said Villani.

 Woods outlined a plan to pilot adult basic education classes in TPHA through the end of May 2018.
 “Plans to continue offering classes in TPHA with the fall 2018 semester and continuing with the spring 2019 semester will depend largely on the success of the pilot project,” said Woods.

 An Oklahoma Department of Career and Technology Education grant covers the cost of classes, so there is no charges to the student.
 The number of students served in this initial phase will determine future grant dollars.
-CKTC encourages anyone 16 years or older who needs to take a high school equivalency or plans to take the General Education Development or the High School Equivalency test to enroll in these classes on the CKTC website at www.mycktc.com/ftapp.For almost half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
+CKTC encourages anyone 16 years or older who needs to take a high school equivalency or plans to take the General Education Development or the High School Equivalency test to enroll in these classes on the CKTC website at www.mycktc.com/ftapp.For over half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
 Opportunities at CKTC range from business and health to science and transportation trades.
 Additionally, CKTC offers customized workplace training and short-term training.
 More information about CKTC is available online at www.mycktc.com or by calling 405.643.5511.
 CKTC is a proud member of the Oklahoma Department of Career and Technology Education, which provides leadership and resources and assures standards of excellence for a comprehensive statewide system of career and technology education.
 The system offers programs and services in 29 technology center districts.